Job Chapter 38

 When I settled it as firm upon its own center as if it had been built upon the surest foundations?
 Then thou wast nowhere; thou hadst no being: thou art but of yesterday; and dost thou presume to judge of my eternal counsels?
 I made the world without thy help, and therefore can govern it without thy advice or direction.

-What right did Elihu have to ask Job this since he was not there when God created the earth?
-Of course, he could not answer, because he did not have understanding.
+Job was not there when God created the earth; Of course, he could not answer, because he did not have understanding.

 Job 38:5 “Who hath laid the measures thereof, if thou knowest?
 Or who hath stretched the line upon it?”